Brighton Prints Evening

 November 22 at 5:30 pm - 7:00 pm

-Drinks and canapés will be served.
+Drinks and light canapés will be served.

-Illustration above: Ovington near Brighton, aquatint engraving by and after William Daniell, published in his 'Voyage around Great Britain' of 1823.
+Illustration (top): Ovington near Brighton, aquatint engraving by and after William Daniell, published in his 'Voyage around Great Britain' of 1823.
 It shows Thomas Read Kemp’s new house in Brighton, the Temple, on Montpelier Road. in the foreground is the trackway that became Clifton Hill, and left of that is the cornfield on which Powis Square and Powis Villas were built some 23 years later.
 The fencing that surrounded Vine’s Mill can also be seen.
 The couple in the left foreground is probably the young Mr. & Mrs. T.R.
 Kemp, with their butler in attendance, walking back to their home, the Temple, built just four years before this print on Montpelier Road.
 The natural inlet of Shoreham Harbour is seen in the distance.